juliaaano/showroom/README.md

 --set documentation.url=https://my-documentation.external.com | oc apply -f -
 ```

-This helm chart lets you provide the git repo details of where the documentation is located.

-OpenShift will build and deploy the documentation from the source code.
+The same helm chart can lets OpenShift build and deploy the documentation from the source code.

-For that, you must have Openshift Pipelines (Tekton) avaiable in your cluster.
-Install it on your own or use this command next for your convenience:
+For that, you must have Openshift Pipelines (Tekton) in your cluster.
+You may optionally install this way:

 ```
 oc create -f ./openshift-pipelines.yaml
 ```

-Now you're ready to install by providing your own documentation source repository:
+Now you're ready to install showroom by providing your own documentation source repository:

 ```
 helm template ./helm \